Starting for Success Peer Helper

 International Leadership and Mentorship Program

 We are creating a dynamic, supportive and inclusive community where students can connect, learn, grow and lead.
-This program provides an opportunity for students to develop intercultural skills and experience cultural diversity firsthand.
+This program provides an opportunity for students to develop globally-relevant skills and experience cultural diversity firsthand.

 Connect with each other, faculty and staff on campus and expand your social, professional and international network.